 Air stones are usually made up of porous stones or lime wood.
 These small, inexpensive devices efficiently diffuse air in the water and eliminate the noise.
 They also prevent large bubbles which are a common sight in most conventional air filtration systems.

-The water in the tank needs to be circulated, and this is what exactly an air stone does.
-When an air stone is attached to an air pump outside the tank, it starts to produce tiny bubbles.
+The water in the tank needs to be circulated, and this is exactly what an

 When the bubbles rise towards the surface, the water near the substrate is lifted to the top.
 As this process keeps on repeating, the water in the tank is efficiently circulated.